-- access to data, including obtaining copies of data, - rectification of data, - deletion of data - we will delete your personal data if there are no reasons for which we are obliged or have a legitimate interest to store it, e.g. we may retain certain information about you to the extent necessary for the purposes of establishing, pursuing or defending against claims, - restriction of data processing, and - the right to object to data processing.
+- a) access to your data, including obtaining a copy of your data, - b) rectification of data, - c) deletion of data - we will delete your personal data if there are no reasons for which we are obliged or have a legitimate interest to store it, e.g. we may retain certain information about you to the extent necessary for the purposes of establishing, pursuing or defending against claims, - d) restriction of data processing, and - e) the right to object to data processing.
 We will take your objection into account if it is justified (after weighing up the interests and rights).